sahil-dhingra/Alma/README.md

    2. For subsequent calls, it will use the same LLM service and the API key

 ## Future improvements
 1. **Rubric** – While the current system could be used as a rough screening process, the accomplishments aren't always aligned with O1A criteria, and how much immigration lawyers would perceive or value them.
-Incorporating assessment process/logic/knowledge used by immigration lawyers – in LLM context and the framework, as well as defining a rubric to align accomplishments/ratings using a rubric will help improve its reliability
+Incorporating assessment process/logic/knowledge used by immigration lawyers – in LLM context, with few-shot examples and different flows in the framework – as well as defining a rubric to align accomplishments/ratings using a rubric will help improve its reliability
 2. **Grounding the rating** – Current assessment is quite open-ended.
 Looking up similar cases using RAG and using them to determine the rating/likelihood of approval will improve the system even further.